weitzel926/zesty_robust_code/_posts/2020-03-26-decoding_json_with_decoder_in_swift.markdown

 In this case, when we retrieve the skuContainer, we use the CustomCodingKey type.
 That means in order to get the pickupTimesContainer, we have to create an instance of CustomCodeKey initialized with the “pickupTimes” String we want to use as the key.
 This works as well.
 The type of custom key used to create the container is the type of key the system expects you to use to build the next container.
 My preference is to use the first example for simplicity, especially when you consider we probably shouldn’t force unwrap the CustomCodingKey initialization, which gives us extra error stuff to handle.

-For the next step, we are going to create an empty mutable array of Date objects that we will build up as we iterate through each pickup time.
+For the next step, we are going to create an empty mutable array of Date objects.
+Eventually, this will store the dates we parse from the JSON.
+For now, it is a placeholder.
 This iteration uses the allKeys accessor on the pickupTimesContainer, just like we saw above.
 If you print the key, you can see the code is iterating through both pairs of objects.

 {% highlight swift %}
 init(from decoder: Decoder) throws {